hossanf/Snack-Time-Web-App/README.md

 # SPA Web App

-This is first repository of a SPA app dedicated to my favorite snacks.
+This is first repository, its SPA dedicated to my favorite snacks.

 Users can add and delete snack items as well as suggest new snacks.